Skip to main content

 You send three emails over six weeks.
 None are answered.
 You leave voicemails.
 No callback.
 You send a certified letter.
 Nothing.
 The statute requires the insurer to acknowledge and act reasonably promptly upon communications — not ignore them until the policyholder gives up.

-Not Providing Written Denial With Reasons — Subsection (16)
+Not Providing a Reasonable Written Explanation for Denial — Subsection (13)

 The insurer denies your claim or offers a reduced amount but provides no written explanation of why.
 Or the denial letter is so vague that it does not actually explain the basis for the denial.
 The statute requires a reasonable explanation with reference to the policy and the facts — not a form letter that says “coverage has been denied.”